 Bike riding and walking across Sydney has increased significantly over the past few months, with many of us looking for alternatives to public transport and driving for our essential trips.
 According to a recent City of Sydney article bike trips have increased more than 50% during April and May.

-As social distancing restrictions ease and more people return to work, walking and riding will play a critical role in reducing passenger loads on public transport and congestion on the road network, while providing commuters with a safe and healthy travel option.
+With physical distancing restrictions and people considering their transport choices for everyday activities, walking and riding will play a critical role in reducing passenger loads on public transport and congestion on the road network, while providing commuters with a safe and healthy travel option.

-Transport for NSW is working with local councils to establish pop-up cycleways and is enhancing pedestrian access to allow more people to find alternative routes to work, along with lower speed limits to provide a safer environment for pedestrians and cyclists.
+Transport for NSW has worked with local councils to establish pop-up cycleways and is enhancing pedestrian access to allow more people to find alternative routes to work, along with lower speed limits to provide a safer environment for pedestrians and cyclists.
 Find out more about the pop up cycleways and the latest Transport for NSW information about walking and cycling here.

 Active transport provides tangible benefits to you by increasing physical activity levels, improving your overall health and wellbeing and it can save you time and money too.